lokkut/pepper-points/README.md

     >p = f(rhythm complexity);
     >Value = g( p / Max( UR, p )  );
   * Strain
     * Since speed is quite literally a binary, "Can I hit that speed?", It is the total strain required which is the issue.
-Speed is also inherently weighted into rhythm complexity, since higher BPM will have larger changes, increasing variance.
+However arguably strain increases with speed so it's somewhat involved anyway.
 * Reading - uncertain, difficult due to relatively subjective view point
   * Spacing
     * Variance in spacing of notes currently on screen - this may over-weight spacing variant streams, but i doubt it